haokunli/DataSci/Assignment-1/README.md

 #### Introduction

 This assignment is based on the homework of the lecture **Data science with R**.
-The file `TATASTEEL.NS.csv` contains daily OCHL (Open/Close/High/Low) data for ICICI Bank, from the National Stock Exchange in Mumbai, extracted from Yahoo Finance India.
+The file `TATASTEEL.NS.csv` contains daily OCHL (Open/Close/High/Low) data for Tata Steel, from the National Stock Exchange in Mumbai, extracted from Yahoo Finance India.
 The dates go from 2003-01-01 to 2015-12-31.

 #### Tasks